JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

 The second commit was a work in progress and you want to squash it down.

-Performing `git reset --soft HEAD~2` moves the HEAD branch back to an older commit (the most recent commmit you want to keep).
+Performing `git reset --soft HEAD~2` moves the HEAD branch back to an older commit (the most recent commit you want to keep).
-Simply running `git commit` again from this point gives us a squashed commmit that has the new file AND the first file we modified to create the third commit originally.
+Simply running `git commit` again from this point gives us a squashed commit that has the new file AND the first file we modified to create the third commit originally.
 But now there are two commits, down from three.
 The previous second commit that we squashed is no longer in the history.

 ### `reset` Summary & Cheat Sheet